Jawaharlal Nehru Port

-Jawaharlal Nehru Port Trust (JNPT) or JLN Port, also known as Nhava Sheva Port, is the second largest container port in India after Mundra Port.
-It is located on the Arabian Sea in Navi Mumbai's Raigad district, This port can be accessed via Thane Creek, a nodal city of Navi Mumbai.
-Its common name derives from the names of Nhava and Sheva villages that are situated here.
-This port is also the terminal of the Western Dedicated Freight Corridor.
+Jawaharlal Nehru Port, also known as JNPT and Nhava Sheva Port, is the second largest container port in India after Mundra Port.
+Operated by the Jawaharlal Nehru Port Trust Authority (JNPTA), it is located on the eastern shores of Arabian Sea in Navi Mumbai, Raigad district, Maharashtra.
+This port can be accessed via Thane Creek, a nodal city of Navi Mumbai.
+It is the main port of the Mumbai Metropolitan Region after Mumbai Port, also of Maharashtra and Western India.
+Its common name derives from the names of Nhava and Sheva (new sheva) villages that are situated here.
+It is also the terminal of the Western Dedicated Freight Corridor.

 As of January 2023, the port is undergoing upgrades with the help of a loan agreement signed between the Asian Development Bank (ADB) and Nhava Sheva Freeport Terminal Private Limited (NSFTPL).
 The loan of $131 million will be used to improve the terminal's infrastructure, increase its container handling capacity, upgrade existing berths and yards, and install energy-efficient equipment.
 The upgrades aim to attract vessels and make international trade more efficient, transparent and sustainable.

 History

-The port was established on 26 May 1989.

-JN Port is the second largest container handling port in India after Mundra Port, crossing 4 million TEUs (Twenty-foot equivalent units) in containers throughout consecutively between 2016 and 2021.
+The port was established on 26 May 1989 and became the second largest and premier container handling port in India, surpassing the capacity of 4 million TEUs (Twenty-foot equivalent units) in containers between 2016 and 2021.

-JNP consists of a full-fledged Customs House, 30 Container Freight Stations and connectivity to 52 Inland Container Depots across the country.
-The hinterland connectivity both by rail and road is being further strengthened by ongoing projects like the Dedicated Freight Corridor (DFC), which will increase the existing train capacity from 27 to 100 trains per day; Multi-Modal Logistics Park (MMLP) and widening of the Port's road connectivity.
-It is in proximity to the Cities of Mumbai, Navi Mumbai and Pune; airports; hotels, exhibition centres, etc. gives the Port an extra edge to address the shippers’ needs, efficiently and promptly.
+JNP consists of a full-fledged customs house, 30 container freight stations and connectivity to 52 inland container depots across the country.
+The hinterland connectivity both by rail and road is being further strengthened by ongoing projects like the Dedicated Freight Corridor (DFC), which will increase the existing train capacity from 27 to 100 trains per day; Multi-Modal Logistics Park (MMLP) and widening of the port's connecting roads.
+Its proximity to the cities of Mumbai, Navi Mumbai and Pune; airports, hotels, exhibition centres, etc. gives the port an edge in efficiency and promptness to address the shippers’ needs.

-Facilities
+In 2006, the port implemented the logistics data tagging of containers.

+JNPT houses India’s best logistics connectivity with facilitation from container freight stations and logistics parks owned by government as well as private players namely Maharashtra State Warehousing Corporation, DRT, Gateway District Park, Allcargo, Avashya, Continental Warehousing, Ameya Logistics, TransIndia and Contegrate Entrepot.
+JNPT authorities have been trying to implement direct port delivery model of the containers, a first of its kind model promoted to ease doing business in India.

+Nhava Sheva Freeport container terminal

-The JNP Trust (JNPT) Container Terminal is operated by JNPT.
+The JNP Trust (JNPT) Container Terminal was originally operated by JNPT.
 It has a quay length of 680 m with 3 berths.